How to ace the dress codes at Royal Ascot, Wimbledon and Henley.

 2. Henley Royal Regatta

 Since the first regatta in 1859, this boat race has become the most celebrated in the world.
 And with over 200 races, world-class oarsmen, thousands of spectators, and Pimms-fuelled picnics on the riverbank, it is no wonder.
 While there is no formal dress code for the Regatta Enclosure, men typically wear blazers or boldly striped rowing club jackets with chinos.
 For gents lucky enough to find themselves in the Stewards Enclosure, the dress code is strictly lounge suits or a jacket, tie and smart trousers.
-To fit in yet stand out, try bold socks, like a pair in East India Saffron.
+You can definitley get away with bolder sock colours at Henley.
+To fit in yet stand out, try bold socks, like a pair in Olde Turquoise or East India Saffron.

 Murray Mound, strawberries and cream, Centre Court and the best tennis players in the world, there is no event quite like Wimbledon.
 As the oldest and most prestigious tennis tournament in the world, what you wear has almost become as important as the tennis itself.
 For ultimate courtside style, opt for a lightweight, comfortable suit or a blazer and tailored trousers.
 If you are headed for the Member’s Enclosure you’ll need a tie.
-For socks, leave the whites to the players and opt for a pair from our Set & Match bundle in Royal Navy, Highland Heather or Masters Green.
+For socks, leave the whites to the players and opt for a brighter pair with a regal vibe, like Highland Heather.